Join me!

 double boiler for making coffee bean massage bars

-Pour the ingredients into the silicone mold, dividing the contents equally.
+Pour the ingredients into the silicone mould, dividing the contents equally.

 coffee bean massage bar ingredients left to set in molds